-Any visitation plan can be modified if the circumstances require it.
+Any parenting plan can be modified if the circumstances require it.
 As children grow older, their schedules and needs change; similarly, if parents move away or establish a different work schedule, a visitation plan that once worked may no longer be viable.

 In certain, very limited circumstances, grandparents in Illinois may go to court to request visitation as well.
 However, those circumstances have been the subject of extensive litigation in the last decade, and the laws have been rewritten multiple times.
 We can assist you in determining what your rights are in a grandparent-visitation case and help you through the often-confusing process.
-If you are a grandparent who is seeking visitation with your grandchildren, or if you are a parent seeking to prohibit such visitation, please contact Kollias & Giese, P.C. for an evaluation of your particular circumstances and a thorough explanation of your legal options.
+If you are a grandparent who is seeking visitation with your grandchildren, or if you are a parent seeking to prohibit such visitation, please contact Kollias P.C. for an evaluation of your particular circumstances and a thorough explanation of your legal options.